ibm-cloud-docs/appid/enterprise.md

 For more information about using a SAML identity provider, see [Configuring enterprise identity providers](/docs/services/appid?topic=appid-enterprise).

+## Obtaining more assertions
+{: #saml-more-assertions}

+It is possible to obtain extra information from your identity provider and then inject it into your tokens.
+{: shortdesc}

+You can use assertions in the same way that you use [attributes](/docs/services/appid?topic=appid-user-profile#user-profile).
+You might use assertions in your code for different reasons.
+Maybe you use assertions to determine membership, `isMember`.
+If your SAML provider returns the other assertions, it is possible to obtain the information when a user logs in.
+Then, by creating an array of the assertions you want to use, you can make a PUT request to the /config/tokens endpoint to inject them into your tokens.
+For more information, check out [customizing tokens](/docs/services/appid?topic=appid-customizing-tokens#customizing-tokens).

+Be sure not to add more information than necessary to your tokens.
+Tokens are usually sent in http headers and headers are limited in size.
+{: tip}

 ## Providing metadata to your identity provider
 {: #saml-provide-idp}